JSolaC/HARNESS-MPA/README.md

 ## License

-This repository will be released under the **Creative Commons Attribution 4.0 International (CC-BY 4.0)** license.
+This repository is and will be released under the **Creative Commons Attribution 4.0 International (CC-BY 4.0)** license.
-You are free to share and adapt the material, provided appropriate credit is given.